ameily/pypsi/README.rst

 Demo
 ----

-The ``demo.py`` source file can be run to show off some of the base commands and features that ship with pypsi (the ``demo.py`` file can be downloaded from the git repo at https://github.com/ameily/pypsi/blob/master/demo.py).
+The ``demo.py`` source file can be run to demonstrate the base commands and features that ship with pypsi (the ``demo.py`` file can be downloaded from the git repo at https://github.com/ameily/pypsi/blob/master/demo.py).
 The commands displayed below are all optional: pypsi does not require the use of any command